 The Claydon leading tine moves the optimum amount of soil, but only where it’s needed – in the seeding and rooting zone.
 It creates tilth and drainage, aerating the soil and alleviating compaction.
 The perfect growing environment is created for fast germination.
 The soil between the seeded bands is left undisturbed and moisture is conserved for the plants to tap into.
 The undisturbed banks of soil support the weight of farm traffic, minimising the damage caused by wheelings and compaction.

 The front tine has been designed to drill direct into stubble, but can also be used in plough and min-till scenarios.
 It works on heavy clay and light sandy soils, baked out ground and wetter soils.
-It is this front tine that helps make the Claydon Hybrid drill so versatile.
-And as extreme weather events demonstrate, when conditions make it difficult for other drills, crops can be established with a Claydon Hybrid drill.
+It is this front tine that helps make the Claydon Opti-Till drill so versatile.
+And as extreme weather events demonstrate, when conditions make it difficult for other drills, crops can be established with a Claydon drill.